AdaChain: A Learned Adaptive Blockchain: Switching Architectures

 Before \sys converges to the optimal architecture, the learning agent might occasionally choose ``bad'' architectures.
 The bad architectures might result in a high fraction of transactions being invalidated, or a slow growth of committed blocks (e.g., choosing OX when the workload is highly compute-intensive, or choosing XOV+reorder when the contention is extremely high).
 In terms of wall-clock time, \sys should not be stuck in either scenario.
 While the normal path is capable of handling the first scenario, we further introduce a slow path to handle the scenario where the growth of committed blocks is slow.

 Algorithm~\ref{alg:slowpath} presents the slow path operations.
-Note these are additional operations upon Algorithm~\ref{alg:regularpath}.
-When the timer of server $i$ timeouts and the index of the last committed block, $b_{\text{last}}$, has not reached the low watermark, server $i$ pauses the block formation thread after committing the current block, records the performance $p_i^n$ in the current episode, and multicasts a \schp message including the $b_{\text{last}}$ to all other servers (lines 1-4).
-If a server $j$ receives \schp messages from at least $f+1$ servers, even if its timer has not expired, it pauses the block formation, records its performance, and multicasts a \schp message to all other nodes (lines 5-8).
-Since at most $f$ Byzantine servers might send \schp messages maliciously, $f+1$ messages are needed.
+When server $i$ timeouts and the index of the last committed block, $b_{\text{last}}$, has not reached the low watermark, server $i$ pauses the block formation after committing the current block, records the performance $p_i^n$ in the current episode, and multicasts a \schp message including the $b_{\text{last}}$ to all servers (lines 1-4).
+If a server $j$ receives \schp messages from at least $f+1$ servers, even if its timer has not expired, it pauses the block formation, records its performance, and multicasts a \schp message to all servers (lines 5-8). \ifremove \fi

 When the leader receives \schp messages from a quorum of $2f+1$ servers, it finds the maximum index of the last committed block across all servers, $W_H^n$, and multicasts a \spro message including $W_H^n$ and the received $2f+1$ \schp messages to all servers (lines 9-11).
 All servers validate the received \spro message before two rounds of \sacc and \scmt communication, as shown in lines 12-16 (similar to the normal path).
 Each server then uses $W_H^n$ as its high watermark and then resumes the block formation thread (lines 17-18).
 This ensures that in a slow path, the same number of blocks are committed in episode $n$ across different servers.
 These operations might be expensive on the normal path, but are negligible on the slow path, compared to the timeout ($15$s in our case) and the poor performance before timeouts.
 The worst case happens when a fast server has not sent a \schp message, or its message has not been considered in the leader's calculation of $W_H^n$.
 In this case, if the index of its last committed block is higher than $W_H^n$, the server needs to rollback those exceeding blocks.
 Similar to the normal path, each server also needs to exchange state and performance measurements to derive action $a_{n+1}$ for the next episode (lines 19-20).
-Upon receiving transaction $t$ for ordering at the leader $l$, the leader tags $t$ with the current episode $n$ as part of the sequence number (lines 21-22).
-When a server receives transactions committed by consensus protocol, it aborts transactions whose tagged episode is not equal to the current episode (lines 23-25).
-This ensures episode independence, i.e., there are no pending blocks across episodes in \sys.
-As a result, a bad architecture that triggers the slow path will not affect the performance of future episodes with promising architectures.